bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+* File Inventory:
+  The ls8 folder contains the following:
+  a. cpu.c - functions inside cpu.c: cpu_load() - loads the .ls8 file that contain binary bytes into the RAM array alu() and cpu_run() - runs the CPU cpu_init() contains a CPU struct

+  b. cpu.h - the function cpu() holds all info and data about the CPU

+  c. ls8.c - the main() is the function for the ls8 emulator

+  The following are some of the things that hasn't been implemented yet: strcut cpu in cpu.h, RAM functions, implementing the core in cpu_run(), HLT handler, LDI and PRN instruction, etc.

 ## Step 1: Implement `struct cpu` in `cpu.h`

 This structure holds information about the CPU and associated components.